MuOssama/MuOssama/README.md

 - 👋 Hi, I’m @MuOssama Ossama
-- 👀 I’m interested in coding with python, c, and c++.
+- 👀 I’m interested in coding with Python, C, and C++.
 - 🌱 I’m currently learning Embedded systems and Mechatronics.
 - 💞️ I’m looking to collaborate on shareing: Embedded systems programming/knowledge.
 - 💞️ I’m looking to collaborate on shareing: HackerRack Model Answers of C programming challenges.